 “I don’t know.
 Maybe somebody paid off the cops, too.
 That one cop kept coming around asking if Ann remembered anything, but she didn’t.”

 “Oh, she did.
-She remembered everything.”
-I said.
-A look of pure horror came over his face.
+She remembered everything,” I say.
+A look of pure horror comes over his face.
 “She remembers being attacked from behind, thrown into the trunk of a car, dragged naked to a bonfire, and being brutally beaten and burned with no idea as to why this was happening to her!
 As I listen to this atrocity—this complete and utter travesty of justice—I can’t believe that something like this could happen in 21st century America!
 This has the look and smell of the brutal lynchings of the 50’s and 60’s.
 I can’t believe something this monstrous could still be happening in my lifetime!
 If I hadn’t seen it unfold with my own eyes, I would believe this was the conspiracy theory of a sick mind running around with a tin-foil hat!
 I hope you got your money’s worth!”
-I said, pushing the bills into his face and standing to leave.
+I say, pushing the bills into his face and standing to leave.